 What is a Panic Attack?

 If you've ever had a panic attack, you know they can be terrifying.
-A panic attack can lead you to frightening conclusions like “I'm dying”, “I'm losing my mind” or “I'm out of control”.
+A panic attack can lead you to frightening thoughts like “I'm dying”, “I'm losing my mind” or “I'm out of control”.
 They can occur “out of nowhere” or be brought on by a stressful situation.

 A panic attack (or anxiety attack) is a sudden and intense onset of apprehension, fear, or sense of impending doom coupled with an overwhelming physical response.
 Symptoms of panic are intensely physical, and often mimic symptoms of serious physical problem (such as a heart attack).
 It's always a good idea to see your doctor if you're experiencing these symptoms to rule out a serious physical condition, and to address your concerns about your physical symptoms.
 If your doctor believes you're suffering from panic and anxiety, they can help you take steps to find help.